threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Is it possible to do a graceful shutdown to a 3nodes?
-How can you shutdown or power off a 3node?
+### Is it possible to do a graceful shutdown to a 3node server?
+How can you shutdown or power off a 3node server?

 There are no "graceful" shutdowns of 3nodes.
 You can shutdown a 3node from the software side.
 You need to shut it down manually directly on the hardware.
 3nodes are self-healing and if they suddenly power down, no data or information will be lost.